tiagomira29/Snake-Game/README.md

 # Snake-Game
-Multi-client server for snake game, can be played online, however someone must be hosting the server.

-In contraire of the classical snake game, this one the snake is eating bugs of different values (from 1 to 5), the snake wins the game when it reaches 50 points.
-There may also be wasps which if the player bumps on them makes them loose 5 points.
-When to players bump heads their points become the average of the sum of their points.
+This is a multi-client version of the classic Snake game that can be played online.
+One player must host the server for others to join.

+Unlike the traditional Snake game, players collect bugs worth different point values (ranging from 1 to 5).
+The goal is to reach 50 points to win.
+Watch out for wasps — colliding with one will cause the player to lose 5 points.

+If two players bump into each other head-on, their scores are averaged and both players receive the new value.

-A countdown is also implemented for when a player becomes inactive, kicking the player of the game.
+To prevent inactive players from stalling the game, a countdown timer is implemented.
+If a player becomes inactive for too long, they are automatically removed from the game.

-Both server and clients have to be compiled with the Makefile before hand.
-Compilation is possible by just running "make".
+Note: Both the server and clients must be compiled using the provided Makefile.
+Simply run make to compile everything.

 ## Collaborators
 - [Pedro Apolónia]() – Co-developer / Original Collaborator